redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - To reduce costs current providers cover only a small subset of tokens and have low update frequency
 - DeFi protocols cannot expand beyond a small set of assets and cannot offer advanced solutions like [margin lending](https://www.nasdaq.com/articles/hodling-coins-is-one-plan-of-action-but-serious-investors-will-look-at-marginal-lending) (which require higher update frequency)

-Currently, the most commnly utilised form for Oracle operations is the “two phase approach”:
-1. A contract submits a request for data to an Oracle Service;
-2. An Oracle Service sends back a response with data.

-This simple and flexible solution was pioneered by Oraclize (now Provable) and Chainlink as Basic Request Pattern, but the main disadvantage to this approach is that the contract cannot access data immediately as it requires two separate transactions.
-Such design kills usability as the client needs to wait until the data comes to contract to see a result of an action.
-An even bigger problem is that fetching data is not atomic (meaning not in a single transaction) which means that synchronizing multiple contracts is complex, slow and ultimately kills interoperability.

 #### Solution

 RedStone offers a radically different design of Oracles catering for the needs of modern Defi protocols.